 IMPORTANT: Please retain your username and password, you will need them if you wish to submit additional (free of charge) applications and/or to accept any course offers which may be made.

-If you encounter any difficulty uploading your documents you can scan and email them to firstname.lastname@example.org or post them to: The Postgraduate Admissions Office, Dublin Institute of Technology, 143-149 Rathmines Road, Rathmines, Dublin 6.
+If you encounter any difficulty uploading your documents you can scan and email them to firstname.lastname@example.org or post them to: The Postgraduate Admissions Office, Technological University Dublin, Rathdown House, Grangegorman, Dublin 7.
 Please include your online application reference number with any documents you are sending in by email or post.

 Steps to making an online application

 - Check the postgraduate programmes listing for the programme you wish to apply for.
 Click on the required programme title which will bring you to the programme information page.